pschool-in/curriculum/content/grammar/adjectivie/adjective-selectWord.md

 ## Identify - degrees of comparison-2

-Identify the superlative degree of adjective in the sentence.
+Select the superlative degree of adjective in the sentence.

 ```
-Cheetah is *the fastest* animal in the world.
+The cheetah is *the fastest* animal in the world.
 May is *the hottest* month of the year.
 Which mountain is *the highest* in the world?
 Dhruv is *the noisiest* student in the school.
 This is *the best* book I have read.
 December is *the coldest* month of the year.
-Mango is *the juciest* fruit among all.
+Mango is *the juiciest* fruit of all.
 Mount Everest is *the highest* peak in the world.
 Chandan is *the most hardworking* student in the class.
 Vihaan is *the tallest* boy in the class.